soc221b/zod-schema-faker/README.md

 - `install(): void`: register fakers, must be called before using `fake()`
 - `fake<T extends z.ZodType>(schema: T): z.infer<T>`: generate fake data based on schema

+  > This function may throw `ZodSchemaFakerError` if a valid value cannot be generated for the Zod schema, or if the
+  > schema is not supported.

 - `seed(seed?: number | number[]): void`: sets the seed to use.

   ```ts